Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Vicsek Model

 The error of the hydrodynamic equation of polarity density decreases as the coefficient of $\nabla \rho$ approaches $-0.25$.
-These results are consistent with those coefficients obtained from the Boltzmann equation: namely, $-v_0$ and $v_0/2$, respectively \cite{Bertin:2009}.
+These results are consistent with those coefficients obtained from the Boltzmann equation: namely, $-v_0$ and $v_0/2$, respectively \NY{\cite{Bertin:2009}}.
 Although the smallest error is attained by small $k_{\mathrm{max}}$ and large $\tau_\mathrm{w}$, the error at larger $k_{\mathrm{max}}$ and intermediate $\tau_\mathrm{w}$ is also small.
 Both regions have the coefficient of $\nabla \rho$ close to $-0.25$.
-The error is smallest at small $k_{\mathrm{max}}$ because the bulk terms can be estimated only in this region.
+The error is smallest at small $k_{\mathrm{max}}$ because the bulk terms can be estimated only in this region. \NY{ As shown in Fig.~\ref{fig.error.num.terms.VM}(b), the bulk terms make an additional decrease of the error after the appearance of the advection terms (see also Sec.~\ref{sec.discuss.sparsity}). }